X13-A/monochromatic-camera/README.md

 ## Overview

 This project reconstructs true-color images from grayscale photographs taken with a monochromatic camera using three optical filters.
-Since the filters are not pure RGB and the camera has its own spectral sensitivity, we apply spectral corrections to produce accurate color output.
+Since the filters are not pure RGB and the camera has its own spectral sensitivity, we apply spectral corrections to produce accurate color output in **ACES (Academy Color Encoding System)** color space.

 ## Problem

 Simply assigning the three filtered images to R, G, and B channels produces incorrect colors because:

 1. **Filter transmission** — The filters do not match ideal red, green, and blue wavelengths
 2.   **Camera sensitivity** — The sensor responds differently across the spectrum

 ## Solution